 - Manage Payments: With blockchains, customized care plans for the patient could be implemented in a better manner, enabling tracking of appointments & health indicators.

-- Manage Permissions: When patient consent forms are maintained on paper, they leave a room for tampering.
+- Manage Permissions: When patient consent forms are maintained on paper, they leave room for tampering.
 However, with new interpretations of the privacy regulations, it is now crucial to record consent for data sharing.
 It is done by informing the patients via permanent records and here Blockchain proves to be really helpful.

 - Cost-effective: In the blockchain, there is no involvement of any third-party or mediator systems.
 As it doesn’t need them to fetch and transfer data.
-With no involvement of these systems, it results in lesser costs.
+With no involvement in these systems, it results in lesser costs.

-How blockchain changes the business models?
+How blockchain changes the business models

 This technology has the potential to create new business models when it is integrated with healthcare operations.
 Here are some of the examples: